How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Optimization tips:

-• Use HTML tables (not just visual formatting)
+• Use HTML tables — not visual formatting or images of tables

-• Limit to 3-5 columns for mobile compatibility
+• Limit to 3 to 5 columns for mobile compatibility

 FAQ Snippets (Rapidly Growing)